mcapinsk/CAC-CAP/README.md

 For the result from the paper we have called

-    ./CAC-CAP 2 3
+    nohup ./CAC-CAP 2 3 > thm_1_4.txt

-For different k we obtain different accuracy:
+For different k we can obtain different accuracy:

-k=0 gives a short computation and should validate 0.4 of the area.
+k=0 gives a short computation and should validate 0.28 of the area.

-k=1 should result in couple of minutes long computation and should validate 0.67 of the area.
+k=1 should result in couple of minutes long computation and should validate 0.69 of the area.

-k=2 should take an hour or two on a desktop computer and should validate 0.88 of the area.
+k=2 should take an hour or two on a desktop computer and should validate 0.92 of the area.

 k=3 should validate 0.98 of the area.
 This is best done on a cluster, or overnight on a good desktop computer.

 ## Results

-During the computation the results are stored in the folder:
+The results for Theorems 1.2 and 1.4 will be written out in terminal.
+The results for Theorem 1.3 are stored in the folder:

-CAC-CAP/CAC-CAP/results

-CAC-CAP/CAC-CAP/plots
+CAC-CAP/CAC-CAP/thm_1_3

+which contains the gnuplot files.
+The plot can be made by calling

+    load 'plotNTSF.txt'

+from gnuplot.

 ## Suggested order of reading the files